mbakhoff/process-template/readme.md

 A process has a process id (PID) and it also knows its parent's process id.

 When a process is creating a child process, it can assign the following values:
-* path to the program's binary
+* path to the program's binary (file with runnable code)
 * command line arguments
 * environment variables
 * working directory